smnorris/bcfishpass/scripts/model_access/README.md

     make

-(generally, these scripts will be called from the root bcfishpass Makefile to ensure various requirements are present)
+(generally, these scripts will be called from the root bcfishpass Makefile to ensure the various requirements are present)